Kayyleigh/BarNotation/README.md

 ---
 > [!WARNING]
 > This app is NOT production-ready.
-It is unstable, untested, and under heavy development.
+It is still unstable, untested, and under heavy development.
 Proper database design has been procrastinated, and due to an unfortunate lack of experience developing apps like this, performance optimization is an afterthought (where after = now 😭).

 ---